Azure/autorest.csharp/docs/mgmt/readme.md

 request-path-to-parent:
   /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{vnetName}/subnets/{subnetName}: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}
 ```
-You will have the following changes which shows that now the parent of resource `SubnetResource` is `ResourceGroupResource`:
+You should have the following changes which shows that now the parent of resource `SubnetResource` is `ResourceGroupResource`:
 ```diff
 public partial static class NetworkExtensions
 {